 What’s the Difference?
-Hair Clay vs. Pomade vs. Paste vs. Gel
+Hair Clay vs Pomade vs Paste vs Gel

-So, what on earth is the difference between other styling hair products like pomade, paste, and gel?
-Here is a quick break down of each and what they are good for:
+So, what on earth is the difference between other styling hair products like pomade, paste and gel?

-Pomades are a styling product that helps style and hold the hair in a neat, slick manner while giving it a high shine finish.
+Pomades are a styling product that help style and hold the hair in a neat, slick manner while giving it a high shine finish.

 A benefit of pomade over something like a styling gel is that it won’t leave your hair dry and crunchy once it sets, meaning you can continue to style repeatedly throughout the day.